Xela3026/yabbr-docs/docs/transcripts.md

 # Transcripts

-For the purposes of the documentation, the person sending outbound messages using <BrandName/> will be referred to as an ‘agent’, and the recipients of these messages will be called ‘customers’.
+For the purposes of the documentation, the person sending outbound messages using <BrandName type="name"/> will be referred to as an ‘agent’, and the recipients of these messages will be called ‘customers’.

-Transcripts are records of conversations you have with customers through either [<BrandName/> Chat](./yabbr-chat/chat-settings.md#chat-tags) or responses to [Campaigns](./campaigns/general.md).
+Transcripts are records of conversations you have with customers through either [Chat](./chat/general) or responses to [Campaigns](./campaigns/general).
 An agent will start a conversation with a customer with an outbound message, and when the agent decides to end the conversation in the chat, a transcript is created for the conversation.
 The whole duration of that conversation then is called a ‘session’.
 Everything recorded by the transcript will be stored in one of the columns outlined below:

 <CustomisableImage src="/img/transcripts-columns.png" alt="Transcript Column Names" width="800" />